jgmalcolm/jgmalcolm.github.io/_posts/2014-05-07-top-students.md

 Making a study guide is a good start, but you need to circle back to study that study guide.
 Not only that, when you circle back matters.
 Knowledge tends to drop off on a curve: 1hr spent reviewing 24hrs after lecture is more effective than 1hr spent 5 days later.

 [Spaced Repetition][wiki-sr] is a technique that attempts to model this timing to queue up review items when most effective.
+Simply reviewing your books and notes from the first page onward is terribly inefficient; spaced repetition algorithms optimize your review schedule.

 There are great flashcard systems like [Anki] that implement these models and provide cute graphs and numbers so you can [gamify learning][gamify].
 For standardized classes, chances are someone [already created the deck][decks] you want to study, e.g. [med school boards][usmle].
 Read more about [incremental learning], [spaced repetition][gwern], and [best practices][20 rules] for making notecards.

 [wiki-sr]: https://en.wikipedia.org/wiki/Spaced_repetition
 [gwern]: http://www.gwern.net/Spaced%20repetition